Skip to main content

 Best Overall: Tesla Wall Connector (£425)

-The Tesla Wall Connector works with any Type 2 EV including the MG4.
-At £425 with a 7.3m cable and 4-year warranty, it’s excellent value with the longest cable on the market.
+The Tesla Wall Connector pairs with any Type 2 EV, MG4 included.
+At £425 with a 7.3m cable and four-year warranty, it’s hard to fault on value, and the cable is the longest on the market.

 Best for Smart Tariffs: Ohme Home Pro (£535)

-The Ohme Home Pro automatically charges at the cheapest rates on smart tariffs.
-For MG4 owners on Octopus Go or similar, the savings add up quickly.
+The Ohme Home Pro schedules charging at the cheapest rates automatically.
+For MG4 owners on Octopus Go or similar, the savings compound through the year.

 MG4 / MG ZS EV Home Charging Tips